CodeWithHV/Workshop_Reviews/README.md

-# Workshop_Reviews
-A repository created for the workshop on Git &amp; GitHub involving in-depth hands on explanation to use GitHub and Git Commands by Harshavardhan Bajoria .
+# How was the workshop ?
+Share your review !! ⭐